-“He looks like Jesus,” Tom said of one of the headliners, Breakbot.
+“He looks like Jesus,” my partner said of one of the headliners, Breakbot.
 Another Parisian Electro/Funk artist he had some fun disco remixes that energized the crowd.
 He was definitely my favourite of the night.
 Every so often we made our way to the other side to dance to reggae and dancehall and I revelled in the nostalgia of my favourite 90s and early 2000s dancehall.
 The final band was Kwaxicolor, a zouk band from Martinique that is also popular internationally.
-I didn’t find them that interesting though I did the requisite zouké-ing with Tom, of course.
+I didn’t find them that interesting though I did the requisite zouké-ing with bae, of course.

 Overall, it was an awesome event and we ran into a lot of people we know—our students included.
 Considering it runs from mid-day to midnight, there were not enough food options.
 One restaurant available was of a good quality (where they got 100% beef burgers, I have no idea).
 Conversely, alcohol flowed readily and without interruption.
 Chilling on the beach with a beer cup hanging around my neck was new for me, but I certainly enjoyed it.

 They did promote responsible partying, passing out blood alcohol level tests, having people fill out questionnaires and testing any drivers’ blood alcohol before departure.
-Tom blew 0 BAC so we walked back to our car, drove home, pleased that we got to combine a day at the beach with excellent music and nice weather.
+My partner blew 0 BAC so we walked back to our car, drove home, pleased that we got to combine a day at the beach with excellent music and nice weather.